Torreya State Park

 Primitive Campsites Closures

-Rock Bluff, Rock Creek and Torreya Challenge Primitive Campsites are closed until further notice.
-Heavy downfall debris prevents access to these sites.
-The main campground is open as of March 1, 2019
+Rock Bluff, Rock Creek and Torreya Challenge Primitive campsites are closed until further notice, as heavy downfall debris prevents access to these sites.
+The main campground is currently open.

 Welcome to Torreya State Park